European Theatre PhD

 A UK 2:1 honours degree and a masters degree, or their international equivalents, in a related subject.

-We may also consider your application if you have equivalent qualifications or experience; please contact a supervisor to check before you apply.
+We may also consider your application if you have equivalent qualifications or experience; please contact the School of Literatures, Languages and Cultures (LLC) before you apply.

 Check whether your international qualifications meet our general entry requirements: